originalbinaryhustler/28_07_paired/phase2/recipe.md

         #   None
         # Side-effects:
         #   Prints a formatted string for each artist with the name of the artist followed by each song
         #       that artist has in the dictionary.
-E.g. Pink Floyd: Money, Shine On You Crazy Diamond
+E.g. Tupac: Starin Through My Rearview

     def remove_track(self, artist, track):
         # Parameters: